Anner-deJong/CarND-MPC-Project/writeup.md

 #### This repository contains a c++ implementation of an Model Predictive Control project.
 The repository is structured so that it works together with the [simulation environment provided by Udacity](https://github.com/udacity/self-driving-car-sim/releases).
 (The link between the environment and the code is via [uWebSocketIO](https://github.com/uNetworking/uWebSockets), and already provided by Udacity).

+## without latency and speed 40 actually the simulation runs as well
 ---

 ## Important scripts